nrwl/nx/docs/shared/reference/project-configuration.md

         "dependsOn": ["build"]
       }
     },
-    "includeScripts": ["test", "build"] // If you want to limit the scripts Nx sees, you can specify a list here.
+    "includedScripts": ["test", "build"] // If you want to limit the scripts Nx sees, you can specify a list here.
   }
 }
 ```